tabiya-tech/taxonomy-model-application/README.md

 3. After making your changes, ensure the code is clean, properly formatted and passes all tests.

     You can use the provided script, `run-before-merge.sh`, for assistance.
 This script performs checking of the code formatting, linting, building, and testing on the subprojects of the repository.
+The script also supports running sonarcloud analysis locally for the current branch and checks if it passes the quality gates.
 To run it, use the following command:

     ```bash
     ./run-before-merge.sh